On Friday 2 April it's World Autism Awareness Day.

 It can affect the way someone communicates with people, so a person might seem more shut off from those around them because they struggle to interact with them.

-Children with autism might choose to play on their own rather than in groups or they might be a lot quieter than everybody else.
+Autistic children might choose to play on their own rather than in groups or they might be a lot quieter than everybody else.

 It can also have an impact on how a person makes sense of the world around them.